Frequently Asked Questions

 Q: Does everyone need to complete the Free Preschool Interest Form?

-Q: What are the eligibility requirements for preschool enrollment?
+Q: What free programs are in the Tigard & Tualatin community, and what are the eligibility requirements for preschool enrollment?

-Tigard Tualatin School District offers PreKindergarten at no cost for students age 4 on or by September 1st and living within the district Boundary.
+- Tigard Tualatin School District (TTSD) offers inclusive PreKindergarten (PreK) at no cost for students age 4 on or by September 1st who live within the district boundary. \

 Q: What are the Federal Poverty Levels (FPL) for household income?